gvolpe/blog-comments/_posts/2019-06-23-lessons-learned-while-writing-a-haskell-app.md

 > It's worth mentioning other (higher-order) effects like [fused-effects](https://github.com/fused-effects/fused-effects) and [polysemy](https://github.com/polysemy-research/polysemy), and also [capability](https://github.com/tweag/capability).
 I think we should all keep an eye on them as they look promising and propose a different take on effects.

-### Polymorhic record of functions
+### Polymorphic record of functions

 This is by far the best way I know of defining polymorphic interfaces.
-Eg:

 {% highlight haskell %}
 data Cache m = Cache